SFDO-Tooling/CumulusCI/docs/dev.md

 passed.
 Multiple regular expressions can be passed in a comma-separated list.

-The following lists all modified metadata that ends in \"Test\" and
-\"Data\" in the default org.
+The following lists all modified metadata that ends in "Test" and "Data" in the default org.

 ```console
 $ cci task run list_changes --include "Test$,Data$"